callofduty4x/cod4x_plugin_http/README.md

 httpget interprets the received contents as a string which can be read from the callback

 #### Compiling:
 This plugin is written in D. You can get the needed compiler [here](https://dlang.org/download.html) and the dub build system [here](https://code.dlang.org/download).
-To compile the plugin run `dub --arch=x86` in the folder containing `package.json`.
+To compile the plugin run `dub --arch=x86 --build=release` in the folder containing `package.json`.

 # Examples